Episode 8 - I Have Taken Them to Myself

 This episode will be our last in Season 1 of the Strangers and Pilgrims podcast.

-23 years after the death of his Father, Hyrum, and the death of his uncle, Joseph, Joseph F. Smith – travels back east from Utah to visit the sites surrounding his Father and uncle’s Murder, and the sites of the Mormon religion’s persecutions.
+23 years after the death of his Father, Hyrum, and the death of his uncle, Joseph, Joseph F. Smith – travels back east from Utah to visit the sites surrounding his Father and uncle’s Murder, and the sites of the Church’s persecutions.